solo-io/gloo/docs/content/guides/traffic_management/configuration_validation/invalid_route_replacement.md

 In some cases, it may be desirable to update a virtual service even if its config becomes partially invalid.
 This is particularly useful when [delegating to Route Tables]({{< versioned_link_path fromRoot="/guides/traffic_management/destination_types/delegation/">}}) as it ensures that a single Route Table will not block updates for other Route Tables which share the same Virtual Service.

-For this reason, Gloo supports the ability to enable *automatic replacement of invalid routes* (specifically, routes which point to a missing **Upstream** or **UpstreamGroup**).
+For this reason, Gloo Edge supports the ability to enable *automatic replacement of invalid routes* (specifically, routes which point to a missing **Upstream** or **UpstreamGroup**).

 This document demonstrates how to enable and use this feature.